 Chinese New Year in Paris has become one of the city's most popular annual events.
-Paris has a large and thriving French-Chinese community whose cultural influence grows stronger all the time.
+Paris has a large and thriving French-Chinese community whose cultural influence grows stronger with every passing year.
 Parisians of all stripes eagerly crowd the streets of South Paris each year to witness a cheerful procession of dancers and musicians, vibrantly-hued dragons and fish, and elegant flags embossed with Chinese characters.

 Read related: All About Metropolitan Belleville in Paris

 In China, the New Year is the singularly most important annual celebration.
 Unlike its Western counterpart, which always falls on the same day, Chinese New Year changes every year, following a special rotating calendar.
 Each year corresponds to a Chinese animal sign and is believed to take on the flavor and "character" of that animal.
 Astrology is a major part of Chinese culture and is rarely regarded as mere cocktail party chatter as it often is in the West.